eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

     - For Batch digital twins, the key batchId might be provided optionally.
 As this key is not mandatory for Release 2, you cannot rely on this key being available when looking for Batch digital twins.
   - To understand why, take a look at how these digital twins are created, especially their specificAssetId: (TRS) Create Digital Twins for Serialized Parts and Batches incl.
 Submodels
   - The result of this query will be the AAS ID of the digital twin.
 - Use this AAS ID to get the AAS Descriptor including all Submodel Descriptors of this digital twin.
-The AAS Descriptor contains the Submodel Descriptor SerialPartTypization or Batch (depending on the digital twin type).
+The AAS Descriptor contains the Submodel Descriptor SerialPart or Batch (depending on the digital twin type).
-- Fetch the submodel SerialPartTypization or Batch (depending on the digital twin type) from the EDC that is referenced in the corresponding Submodel Descriptor.
+- Fetch the submodel SerialPart or Batch (depending on the digital twin type) from the EDC that is referenced in the corresponding Submodel Descriptor.
 - The submodel then contains the Unique ID of the built-in part in its catenaXId attribute.

 These steps have to be repeated for all built-in parts by the manufacturer.
 After that, the manufacturer has all information to create the AssemblyPartRelationship.